hamza-torres/Hadcoin/README.md

-# Project-720
+# PROJECT720 - A Crypto Odyssey
- A cryptocurrency system that utilises blockchain technology.
+ A cryptocurrency system that utilizes blockchain technology.

 **To Do**
 - Create Block Class